How to Navigate the New Normal: Adapt.

 A strategic update must consider how previously well-understood variables can fluctuate in the new normal.
 These variables include changes in expected market demand, shifts in your competitive landscape, and your current position within your ecosystem.
 Appreciating the degree of intensity, certainty, and speed in which these variables are changing will help you prioritize which dimensions of your strategy require reexamination.

 Where to Play?
-New opportunities can be found with a refocus on on different segments and/or new spaces that have emerged out of the shifting business-to-business landscape.
+New opportunities can be found with a refocus on different segments and/or new spaces that have emerged out of the shifting business-to-business landscape.
 For example, a supplier of power equipment which previously expected growth with oil & gas, hotels, and casino customers must now pivot to focus on market segments with better growth prospects such as data centers and healthcare.
 In addition to targeting different market segments, you must also consider changes underway with different applications — how your customer and your customer’s customer use your products and services.
 Underlying trends in your marketplace that previously signaled further disruption such as electrification, automation, additive manufacturing, and others could either be delayed or accelerated in your new normal.

 A relook at where to play in your new normal must answer the following related questions: